tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     by an End User, User will immediately suspend access to the Tigris Object Storage Service and Customer Content by such End User.

-5.  **Fees.** Tigris Data currently provides you with access to and use of the Tigris Object Storage Service for free.
-Tigris Data in its sole discretion will eventually charge you fees to access and use the Tigris Object Storage Service.
-Tigris Data will provide you with advance notice of any such changes before they take effect.
+5.  **Fees.** In consideration for Tigris Data providing you with access to and use of the Tigris Object Storage Service, you will pay to Tigris Data the Tigris Object Storage Service Fees (collectively, the "Fees").
+All the Fees hereunder are billed in advance on a monthly basis and are due and payable to Tigris Data within thirty (30) days of receipt of invoice.
+Tigris Data reserves the right (in addition to any other rights or remedies Tigris Data may have) to discontinue the Tigris Object Storage Service, in whole or in part, and suspend all Authorized Users’ and Customer’s access to the Tigris Object Storage Service, in whole or in part, if any Fees are more than thirty (30) days overdue until such amounts are paid in full.

 6. Tigris Object Storage Service